Press "Enter" to skip to content

 The Montana Libertarian Party said the result reflects a larger problem for political parties and their ability to defend associational rights.
 It also expressed frustration that its continued statewide ballot access now depends on Austin’s candidacy because U.S. Senate is the only statewide race on the ballot this cycle.

-The party lamented this is not the first time it has faced such a situation, pointing to the 2022 election cycle, when it was put in a position where it needed to publicly oppose Sam Rankin, the Libertarian nominee for Montana’s 2nd Congressional District.
+The party lamented this is not the first time it has faced such a situation, comparing it to the 2022 election cycle, when it was put in a position where it needed to publicly oppose Sam Rankin, the Libertarian nominee for Montana’s 2nd Congressional District.
 IPR was unable to find a previous statement of denunciation, though the party has previously referenced the situation.

 “These episodes demonstrate a structural and constitutional flaw: despite maintaining ballot access, Montana Libertarians too often lack meaningful control over who carries the party label and speaks on their behalf,” the party stated.
 “This flaw has substantially burdened the political activity of the party, ruined the image of the party, undermined faith in the electoral process, and chilled the speech of members who would otherwise run for office as Libertarians.”